Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> Every man desires to live long, but no man wishes to be old.
+> You are never too old to set another goal or to dream a new dream.

 <!-- QUOTE_END -->